BattleSport

 BattleSport is a 1996 futuristic sports video game developed by Cyclone Studios.
-It was originally published by Studio 3DO (the software division of The 3DO Company) exclusively for their 3DO Interactive Multiplayer in 1996, but after the 3DO was discontinued BattleSport was published for other systems by Acclaim Entertainment.
-It was released for Windows and PlayStation in North America on June 30, 1997, and in Europe on August 1, 1997.
-It also saw a US only release on the Saturn.
+It was originally published by Studio 3DO (the software division of The 3DO Company) for the 3DO Interactive Multiplayer in 1996.
+After the 3DO was discontinued BattleSport was published for other systems by Acclaim Entertainment.
+It was released for Windows and PlayStation, Sega Saturn, and Windows in North America in July 1997, and in Europe on August 1, 1997.